 Once the tooth is thoroughly cleaned, it will be sealed with either a permanent filling or, if additional appointments are needed, a temporary filling will be placed.
 At the next appointment, usually a week later, the roots and the inside cavity of the tooth will be filled and sealed with special dental materials.
 A filling will be placed to cover the opening on top of the tooth.
 In addition, all teeth that have root canal treatment should have a crown (cap) placed.
 This will protect the tooth and prevent it from breaking, and restore it to its full function.

 After treatment, your tooth may still be sensitive, but this will subside as the inflammation diminishes and the tooth has healed.
-You will be given care instructions after each appointment.
+At our Campbell dental office, you will be given care instructions after each appointment.
 Good oral hygiene practices and regular dental visits will aid in the life of your root canal treatment.
+If you need further information about root canal therapy, Campbell dentist, Dr. Vandi will be more than happy to give you a comprehensive consultation.
+So, please call our Campbell dental office today to schedule an appointment.

 Root Canal Retreatment